na-na-hi/renget/archive/smgenlorePh2P2.md

 .

-*And a false-reality artificial Universe created by Tiamat, where the remaining Gods have to remember who was lost along the way, as a perfect way to introduce new Gods going forward after over a year of narrative setup?*
+*And a false-reality artificial Universe created by Tiamat, where the remaining Gods have to remember who was lost along the way, as a perfect way to introduce new Gods going forward, after over a year of narrative setup with a strong, consolidated and nuanced main antagonist?*

 .